-- 3.6 To be granted further permission to complete an existing course, or to begin a new course, students must still meet all other requirements of the Student or Child Student routes, including academic progression (unless the concessions set out in paragraph 3.7 or 3.8 apply) and maintenance requirements if the applicant has been in the UK for less than one year with valid permission.
-Students must normally apply to study a course that commences no more than 28 days after their current period of permission expires, but we will exercise discretion on this requirement if the start date of the new course named on the CAS is no later than 31 March 2021.
-This concession applies to students who already hold permission on the Student or Child Student routes (including Tier 4). - 3.7 Students who are unable to complete their course of study within their current period of permission due to Covid-19 can apply in country to complete that course.
+- 3.6 To be granted further permission to complete an existing course, or to begin a new course, students must still meet all other requirements of the Student or Child Student routes, including academic progression (unless the concessions set out in paragraph 3.7 or 3.8 apply) and maintenance requirements if the applicant has been in the UK for less than one year with valid permission. - 3.7 Students who are unable to complete their course of study during their current period of permission due to Covid-19 can apply in country to complete that course.
 This includes students who need further time to complete an assessment or sit examinations.
 Sponsors can issue a CAS for the purpose of a student undertaking an examination or assessment remotely.
 Students who need to repeat a year, retake a module, or resit an exam are exempt from demonstrating academic progression as would normally be the case for those applying in the UK.
-Further to this exemption, students who otherwise need more time to complete a course as a result of Covid-19 will be exempt from demonstrating academic progression, e.g. where a sponsor suspends studies for the duration of any social distancing measures. - 3.8 Students who need to make a new application, and would normally be unable to demonstrate academic progression because their new course is at the same level as the previous one, or because they had been undertaking an integrated Masters or PhD/MPhil but will be continuing with the lower level qualification, but who cannot travel overseas to make an application due to Covid-19, will be exempted from the academic progression requirement if the sponsor confirms on the CAS that the previous course and the new course in combination support the applicant's genuine career aspirations.
-This concession will apply to courses with a start date before 31 March 2021. - 3.9 Students who have downgraded as per 3.8 and completed the lower level qualification of an integrated course, can apply for permission to stay in the UK to undertake a new course at a higher academic level.
-The new course must start before 31 March 2021.
-For example, where a student has downgraded from an integrated Masters qualification to a Bachelor's qualification, they would then be able to apply for a Masters programme within the UK provided that the new course commenced prior to 31 March 2021. - 3.10 Students applying to study a new course can commence study at the institution from the date of the application, provided they hold valid permission on the date of application.
+Further to this exemption, students who otherwise need more time to complete a course as a result of Covid-19 will be exempt from demonstrating academic progression, e.g. where a sponsor suspends studies for the duration of any social distancing measures. - 3.8 Students who need to make a new application, and would normally be unable to demonstrate academic progression because: - a. their new course is at the same level as the previous one; - b. they had been undertaking an integrated Masters or PhD/MPhil but will be continuing with the lower level qualification and require more time to complete that course; or - c. they are studying below PhD level and require further time to complete their course and none of the exceptions to academic progress around resits and repeats apply but who cannot travel overseas to make an application due to Covid-19, will be exempted from the academic progression requirement if the sponsor confirms on the CAS that the previous course and the new course in combination support the applicant's genuine career aspirations, or that more time is required to complete their current course under this concession.
+This concession will apply to courses with a start date before 27 September 2021.

+- 3.9 Students who have successfully completed the lower level qualification of an integrated course can apply for permission to stay in the UK to undertake a new course at a higher academic level.
+For example, where a student has successfully completed a Bachelors degree as part of an integrated Masters programme, they would then be able to apply for a Masters programme within the UK.
+This exception to academic progression for students completing the lower level qualification of an integrated programme has been formalised in Immigration Rules for the Student route. - 3.10 Students applying to study a new course can commence study at the institution from the date of the application, provided they hold valid Student permission on the date of application as they would normally be able to.

 Students must obtain a valid ATAS certificate before they commence their studies, if one is required under Appendix ATAS for their course of studies.
 The sponsor must end their sponsorship and teaching of the applicant if the Home Office ultimately refuses the application.